rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders.md

    <strong>stop</strong> alerting. ***

-0. Optionally, press a <strong>Flic</strong>, Amazon Dash, or other button to have the Dispatcher program alter its alerting:
+0. Optionally, press a <strong>Flic</strong>, Amazon Dash, or other button to have the Dispatcher program alter alerting.

    * One press to remind me again in 10 minutes (a kind of snooze button)
    * Two presses to <a href="#CallPhone">call the phone</a> (so I can find it), or a